diceccoj/tier-it/README.md

 ## Notice
 Any assests not made by Jonathan DiCecco have beem found on royalty-free websites.
 If you have a problem with your content being in this game, please contact me at jonathan.dicecco@outlook.com.

+If rooms and/or people become meanspirited or hateful, my best advice is that you leave the room.
+If necessary, you can contact the email above to have further action taken.
+Otherwise, I am not responsible.